Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 - Allow children to pick their costumes from the selections available.

-Encourage younger children that feel uncomfortable with a new concept.
+- Encourage younger children that feel uncomfortable with wearing costumes.

 - Assistance may be needed for younger children to put on or adjust their costumes.